Getting Into Photography: 6 Tips for Arabs at a Beginner Level!

 With all due respect to those who shoot on automatic mode, that’s just like driving a bumper car instead of a real one.
 That’s not photography when you let the camera set everything for you and even limit your options.
 Set your camera on manual mode, experiment, fail, and make mistakes.
 This is how you really learn and this how you make great artistic photos.

 Watch and learn

 Since you’re into photography, there must be someone you look up to.
 Follow the work of your favorite photographers and pay closer attention this time.
 Don’t just check out their work for admiration, but instead, learn and draw inspiration from them.
 Randomly pick photos and try to guess how they were captured in terms of lighting techniques, composition, or any camera tricks.

 As you practice, experiment with different photography styles until you find your calling.
 Not because you’re into landscape photography you’ll be into portraits.
 People have different tastes and preferences, so as photographers.

 Focus on lenses more than cameras

 One of the biggest misconception almost everybody falls for is that it’s all about the camera.
 Well, yes, a good body is a great deal but what’s even more important are your lenses.
+So whether you use fixed lens for sport/nighttime photography or a standard lens, it is important to know how to use it best for the photos you hope to capture.
 That’s my dear friend where all the magic happens!
 One of the most important elements of a good lens is its aperture.
 If you stick to the standard 18-55mm that comes with the body, you’re really limiting your options.
 Yes, this zoom lens is good as it provides you with focal length offering you both normal and wide angles, but it has a slow aperture of F 3.5.
 You could solve this problem at the beginning with a 50mm lens.
 Prime lenses are more expensive but this one is relatively cheap in comparison to others.
 They also don’t offer you flexibility but the quality and fast aperture are worth it.